Frequently Asked Questions for International Students

 Q: How much financial aid is offered for international students?

 A: Need-based financial aid is not available for international students.
-We recommend that international students research scholarship opportunities that may be available in their home countries to study in the U.S. However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Award, which offers $20,000 over four years for frosh or between $5,000 and $15,000 for transfers (split over two years).
+We recommend that international students research scholarship opportunities that may be available in their home countries to study in the U.S. However, new non-California resident students and new international students on a student visa are considered for the Undergraduate Dean's Award, which offers between $8,000 and $30,000 for frosh or between $5,000 and $15,000 for transfers (split over two years).
 Also, students who attended a California high school for three years may qualify to have their non-resident tuition waived under AB540 legislation.
 Please see the Paying for UCSC page for more information.

 Q: What scholarships are available from UC Santa Cruz?